 Multiplying Decimals to Make a Whole Number Product

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to make a whole number product.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make a whole number product.

 Hint